mdrake0/mysite/content/fixed/about.md

 In past lives, I've been a network engineer, data analyst, and non-commissioned officer.

-I don't think most credentials provide strong signals of ability or knowledge.
+I think most credentials are weak signals of ability or knowledge.
 A lot of people disagree with me.
 I have a degree in economics (math minor) and I'm working on one in computer science.

 For fun, I like to design games, read, and see live music.
 You can also find